Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 What should we do before we start collecting information?

-Where do you think a scientist starts his work?
+Where do you think a scientist begins his work?

 Next question: